naturalnessbasedappraoch/Natural-DaCode/Source_code/UniXcoder/README.md

 - Transformers (HuggingFace)
 - tqdm
 - javalang
-- Other dependencies as listed in `requirements.txt`
+- Dependencies as listed in `requirements.txt`

 ## Installation
 1. Clone the repository: